pmondal095/netflix-clone/React-Netflix-clone/README.md

 ### [Live Site](https://netflix-clone-51473.web.app/)

 ## Introduction
 This project is a simplified front end clone of Netflix.
 It is created with React and CSS (Flexbox).
 It uses The TMDB Api to search for movies and display details.
-Feel free to contribute!

 ## Steps followed